 ALGIERS (pop 3 million).

 I was pleasantly surprised by Algiers.
-The most noticeable thing was how clean it was – no garbage anywhere.
-Buildings are well maintained and painted white, hence the moniker “the White City”.
+The most noticeable thing was how clean it was—there was no garbage anywhere.
+The buildings are well maintained and painted white, hence the moniker “the White City.”
 The French colonial buildings are gorgeous and all newly painted.

-Driving into downtown had heavy slow traffic.
-A massive park lines kilometers of the shore.
+Driving downtown had heavy slow traffic.
+A massive park lines kilometres of the shore.

-Located on the Mediterranean, it was colonized and part of France from the mid-1800s to 1962.
+Located on the Mediterranean, it was colonized as part of France from the mid-1800s to 1962.
 Algeria was ravaged by a brutal civil war in the 1990s, where over 100,000 perished.
-Algiers, the famed White City, is actually a much less touristic city than one might expect, given its central role in the country’s economic, political, and cultural life.
+Algiers, the famed White City, is much less touristic than one might expect, given its central role in the country’s economic, political, and cultural life.
 But all visitors will pass through anyway, so the Casbah—Algiers’ historic seventeenth-century centre – is certainly worth a visit.

 Today is safe with few western tourists.

 Kasbah of Algiers.
-Historic hillside neighborhood is crammed with 80,000 people, local markets, artisans, and mosques.
+The historic hillside neighbourhood is crammed with 80,000 people, local markets, artisans, and mosques.
 World Heritage Site.
 Twisting stone paths create a labyrinth-like maze of hills.
 Homes are literally collapsing and killing their occupants.
 The construction of the outer walls and gates of the Casbah date to the early 16th century.
 Famed for European hostages ransomed back by the local pirates.
 The Casbah was also a hotbed of Algerian resistance against French colonialism with some street art remembering those heroes.

 Djamaâ el-Djazaïr (Great Mosque of Algiers).
 White with a nice minaret/clocktower and dome.
 Not open.